August 24, 2019 at 11:10 am #10232etilleyKeymaster

 Businesses are opportunistic – and see a chance to reduce their pension costs by as much as $1 million per employee.
 The wholesale practice of firing men before they reach prime pension years is now the norm in Canada.

 Whatever their motives, fertility rates here are 1.5 and falling rapidly.
 Men have stopped offering marriage, women in their twenties don’t own homes, none have families of their own, nor children.
 Women can find starvation wage jobs more easily than males – just like in the 1930s all over again.
 Single Family Income Policies were enacted in the 1930s in an effort to recast the obliterated nuclear family and the poverty, starvation, and homelessness that dystopic conditions brought with it.

 This birthrate loss to Canada’s population is offset today by unsustainable immigration policies – at rates for which there is insufficient infrastructure.
 Housing bubbles are runaway created now in major urban cities, in most towns, and also in rural areas across the country.

 To explain the problem with “Inclusion” …

-Find quantifiable metrics for Sustainable and Unsustainable Policy – explained more fully – at the World at our Hands Report.
+Edward Tilley is a researcher in the field of Sustainable Societies, and the founder of the econometric science of Transition Economics.
+Find quantitative metrics for Sustainable and Unsustainable Policy at the World at our Hands Report.